xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 2. `signal_entropy_production_sign`

-   * Definition: A penalty applied whenever a described closed process implies `Delta_S_total < 0` within the effective encoding.
+   * Definition: A penalty applied whenever a described closed process implies `DeltaS_total < 0` within the effective encoding.
    * Purpose: Train the model to avoid narratives that violate the second law in closed systems.

 3. `signal_free_energy_bound_respect`